 Plot Summary:

 This adventure film is an adaptation of Robert Louis Stevenson’s classic novel.
-Set in 18th-century Scotland, it follows the young David Balfour who, after his parents’ death, is cheated out of his inheritance by his villainous uncle and subsequently kidnapped and sold into slavery.
+Set in 18th-century Scotland, the film follows young David Balfour.
+After his parents’ death, his villainous uncle cheats him out of his inheritance, kidnaps him, and sells him into slavery.
 He forms an unlikely alliance with the rebellious Jacobite, Alan Breck Stewart, and together they embark on a perilous journey across the Scottish Highlands to reclaim David’s rightful inheritance and escape the pursuing Redcoats.

 While the novel features the tidal island of Erraid (just off Mull’s Ross of Mull peninsula), the 1971 film adaptation utilised several areas on the Isle of Mull itself, capturing the rugged and wild essence of the Scottish landscape.
-Notably, scenes were filmed around the picturesque Calgary Bay on the north-west coast.
+Notably, the filmmakers shot scenes around the picturesque Calgary Bay on the north-west coast.

 In eighteenth century Scotland, during the Jacobite Rebellion, David Balfour claims his inheritance from his uncle who has him shanghaied on a ship where David meets fugitive Jacobite rebel Alan Breck.